 Likewise, a mama can use it in her kitchen or as a table centerpiece.

 Who knew an upcycled quilt rack could do so much?
 Above all, I’d love to hear which of the DIY wood slat projects is your favorite.
-Also, if you’d like to purchase them, you can find them available in my online shop.
+Additionally, if you’d like to purchase them, you can find them available in my online shop.